edgan/att-fiber-gateway-info/docs/USAGE.md

         Return metrics based on the data instead the data -no bool (default: false)
         Answer no to any questions
+  -noconvert bool (default: false)
-  -password string
+        Do not convert text metrics to float values -password string
         Gateway password
   -pretty bool (default: false)